berquist/libresponse_psi4/doc.rst

 .. comment /*
 .. comment  * @BEGIN LICENSE
 .. comment  *
-.. comment  * libresponse_psi4 by Psi4 Developer, a plugin to:
+.. comment  * libresponse_psi4 by Eric Berquist, a plugin to:
 .. comment  *
 .. comment  * Psi4: an open-source quantum chemistry software package
 .. comment  *
-.. comment  * Copyright (c) 2007-2017 The Psi4 Developers.
+.. comment  * Copyright (c) 2007-2019 The Psi4 Developers.
 .. comment  *
 .. comment  * The copyrights for code used from other parties are included in
 .. comment  * the corresponding files.